goldsborough/lru-cache/README.md

 auto iterator = cache.begin();           // These two lines
 auto iterator = cache.unordered_begin(); // are the same
-auto iterator = cache.ordered_end();     // This is something different.
+auto iterator = cache.ordered_end();     // This is something different
 ```

-Unordered iterators are implemented directly over internal map iterators and thus have direct access to the key and value of a pointed-to entry.
+Unordered iterators are implemented directly over internal map iterators and thus have access to the key and value of a pointed-to entry.

 Ordered iterators respect the order of insertion.
 They differ in a few ways from unordered iterators: